andrebert/body-weight-exercises/README.md

 # body-weight-exercises
 Dataset with acceleration and rotation data of 8 different body weight exercises from 26 different users.
+All in all more than 11,000 individual repetitions.

 RELEASE 1.0
 -----------------------------------------------------------------------
-# All contained exercises
+# Raw exercise data
 Raw data is available for all of the 8 recorded exercises.

-# Currently segmented exercises + (abbr.)
+## Currently segmented exercises + (abbr.)
 - Bicycle Crunch (bi)
 - Crunches (cr)
 - Jumping Jack (ha)